Author's Avatar

 Your budgets will need to consider Council Tax, utilities, and insurances.
 As well as your regular general living expenses such as food, travel, and housekeeping.

 These are just some of the things our experienced advisors will go over with you when putting together your application.
-Using an experienced mortgage broker can be essential as a first-time buyer, as you will have no prior experience.
+Using an experienced mortgage broker can be essential for a first-time buyer, as you will have no prior experience.

 Specialist First-Time Buyer Mortgages